MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Parameters

 - Path (string) - A string of comma-separated X:Y coordinates representing waypoints on a path for Misty to track through her currently active map.
 Each waypoint is a colon-separated integer pair representing the X and Y coordinates of a location on Misty's currently active map.
 Use `GetMap` to obtain the occupancy grid for Misty's current map, and use this grid to determine the X and Y coordinates of the destination.
+- Velocity (double) - Optional.
+A fraction of Misty's max velocity.
+Determines how fast Misty moves when driving straight while following a path.
+Expects a decimal value greater than 0 and less than 1.
+Defaults to `0.5` (50% of max velocity) if not specified.
+- FullSpinDuration (double) - Optional.
+Number of seconds it takes for Misty to complete a full spin (360 degrees) while following a path.
+Determines how fast Misty pivots or spins when changing direction.
+Defaults to `15` if not specified.
+- WaypointAccuracy (double) - Optional.
+How close (in meters) the robot gets to a waypoint before considering itself to have reached that waypoint.
+Defaults to `0.1` if not specified.
+- RotateThreshold (double) - Optional.
+The angle (in degrees) Misty's path following algorithm uses to determine when Misty should pivot toward a waypoint instead of continuing to drive straight.
+When following a path, Misty drives straight toward her next waypoint until the bearing between the waypoint and her current heading is greater than `RotateThreshold` degrees.
+When the bearing reaches this threshold, Misty pivots in the direction of the waypoint until the bearing is lower than `RotateThreshold`.
+When Misty reaches a waypoint, she spins to face the next waypoint and drives straight.
+As she approaches the waypoint, any error in the original spin causes the bearing angle to grow, causing Misty to stop and turn toward the waypoint; thus, Misty may stop and pivot multiple times between one waypoint and the next.
+Defaults to `10` if not specified.

 ```json
 {